 - Some images may not feature detailed alternative descriptions of the images shown, and some historically images may be missing some all together however this is something which we are reviewing internally within the team by dedicating some working time and reviewing our visible media.

-- The text height or spacing of text cannot be modified by the user, unless you have the tools to do this, however we have not been able to test this as we haven’t been able to access any available functionality.
+- The text height or spacing of text cannot be modified by the user, unless you have the tools to do this, however we have not been able to test this.

 - This website uses a wordpress template that is not bespoke for our needs which may limit certain accessibility standards from being fully compliant.
 This is simply down to budget constraints.

 - Some content uses 3rd party installed plugins, such as the homepage Video Slider functionality or the contact us Google Maps.
 These cause errors to display when run through some web accessibility tools (such as https://wave.webaim.org/ and Google Chrome Lighthouse Tool).
 Because these are 3rd party tools, we have no control over how we can improve their accessibility compliance.
+There are some unlabelled items within these plugins that affect the accessible scoring of this site.
 These however, should not affect your ability to use this site.